google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 var point = ee.Geometry.Point([-121.70938, 45.43185]);
 ```

 In your application, you might select a different pixel.
-Simply, replace the above
+Do so by replacing the above
-longitude and latitude coordinates accordingly.
+longitude and latitude coordinates.
 Alternatively, you can summarize
-the spectral history of group of pixels by using other `ee.Geometry` object definitions.
+the spectral history of a group of pixels by using other `ee.Geometry` object definitions,
+such as `ee.Geometry.polygon()` and `ee.Geometry.rectangle()`.
 Please see the [Geometries](https://developers.google.com/earth-engine/geometries)
 section of the Developer Guide for more information.